 Cordani joined Cigna in 1991; his leadership experiences cross critical disciplines of health care services including distribution, marketing, clinical management, underwriting, finance and operations.

 Under Cordani’s leadership since 2009, Cigna has:

 - Delivered cumulative Total Shareholder Return of 479% through 2017;

 - Grown revenue by 228% over the same period of time through organic channels and multiple acquisitions;

 - Led the industry as a partner-of-choice for collaboration with health care professionals and growing value-based care arrangements.

 Prior to joining Cigna, Cordani was with Coopers & Lybrand.
 He actively works with the Achilles International Freedom Team of Wounded Veterans and ChildObesity180, where he is a charter board member.
 He also supports organizations including March of Dimes and The Juvenile Diabetes Research Foundation.
 In addition, he is founder of The David and Sherry Cordani Family Foundation, reflecting the Cordani family’s deep commitment to supporting community health and well-being.
 Cordani was named to the General Mills Board of Directors in 2014 and to the U.S.-India Business Council Board of Directors in 2015.
-In 2017, he was also named chairman of the U.S. Chamber of Commerce’s U.S.-Korea Business Council, and was elected Chair of the Board for America’s Health Insurance Plans (AHIP) beginning in 2019.
+Most recently, he was named Chairman of the U.S. Chamber of Commerce’s U.S.-Korea Business Council, and was elected Chair of the Board for America’s Health Insurance Plans (AHIP) beginning in 2019.

 Cordani is an accomplished triathlete, having competed in more than 125 triathlons.
 He earned a bachelor’s degree from Texas A&M, and an MBA from the University of Hartford.